By Michael Smith CEH, SSCP, CISSP

 - Create an education programme for users explaining the risks posed by inadequate defences, the threats faced by organisations and their responsibility to prevent breaches

 - Insist on strong password controls for users but, importantly, for System Admin too.
-No users should be assigned administrative access unless necessary and, for this reason, do not use the same Admin passwords on servers as for users, a common mistake.
+No users should be assigned administrative access unless absolutely necessary and, for this reason, do not use the same Admin passwords on servers as for users, a common mistake.
 Escalation of privileges is one of the first steps to compromise a network so strictly limit access.

 - Adhere to basic security doctrines such as allowing users to see only the information necessary to do their jobs.